John le Carre, author of 'Tinker Tailor Soldier Spy', dies aged 89 | Entertainment

 John le Carre, author of 'Tinker Tailor Soldier Spy', dies aged 89

 "Tinker Tailor Soldier Spy" author John le Carre, who cast flawed spies on to the bleak chessboard of Cold War rivalry, has died aged 89.
-David Cornwell, known to the world as John le Carre, died after a short illness in Cornwall, southwestern England, on Saturday evening, said Jonny Geller, CEO of The Curtis Brown Group.
+David Cornwell, known to the world as John le Carre, died after a short illness in Cornwall, southwestern England, on Saturday evening.

-Le Carre is survived by his wife, Jane, and four sons.
+He is survived by his wife, Jane, and four sons.
 The family said in a brief statement he died of pneumonia.
-"This terrible year has claimed a literary giant and a humanitarian spirit," author Stephen King said of his death.
+"Very sad to hear the news about John le Carre," said Richard Moore, the chief of Britain's MI6 foreign intelligence agency.
+"A giant of literature who left his mark on MI6 through his evocative and brilliant novels."

 "It's not a shooting war anymore, George.
 That's the trouble," Connie Sachs, British intelligence's resident alcoholic expert on Soviet spies, tells spy catcher George Smiley in the 1979 novel "Smiley's People".
 "It's grey.
 Half angels fighting half devils.
 No one knows where the lines are," Sachs says in the final novel of Le Carre's Karla trilogy.